-Building on the foundational ToM-based reasoning and rebuttal capabilities through SFT, we further optimize the analysis and strategic policies of agent using RL with our Self-reward mechanism, enabling scalable policy refinement without external reward model. \item To conduct reliable and efficient evaluation, we develop \textbf{Rebuttal-RM}, a specialized evaluator that achieved high scoring consistency with human experts.
-Extensive experiments show RebuttalAgent outperforms the base model by an average of 18.3\%, and shows performance comparable to advanced proprietary across both automated and human evaluation. \end{itemize}
+Building on the foundational ToM-based reasoning and rebuttal capabilities through SFT, we further optimize the analysis and strategic policies of the agent using RL with our \textbf{Self-reward} mechanism, which allowing the agent to continuously improve its persuasive depth and strategic alignment without the need for an external, expert-annotated reward model. \item We develop \textbf{Rebuttal-RM}, a specialized evaluator trained on over 100K multi-source samples, achieving a high degree of alignment with human expert preferences, significantly surpassing the consistency of powerful proprietary models like GPT-4.1.
+Extensive experiments show RebuttalAgent outperforms the base model by an average of 18.3\%, and demonstrates performance comparable to advanced proprietary models across both automated and human evaluations. \end{itemize}